Kaezar/Iris/README.md

 * !say phrase
   * phrase is a text phrase for the bot to say
   * Bot joins the voice channel the caller is in, says the phrase (using a tts program), then leaves the voice channel.
+* !reminder channel time
+  * channel is the name of a guild text channel and time is the time of the meeting.
+  * Bot response: deletes triggering message and sends "Reminder: Game tonight starts at ${time}.
+I hope to "see" you all there!" to the specified channel
 * !join
   * Bot joins the voice channel the caller is in.
 * !leave